ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building Production-Grade Idempotency with Node.js, Fastify, and Redis - <a href="https://medium.com/@vijaysinh.khot/building-production-grade-idempotency-with-node-js-fastify-and-redis-4876de266222?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Rewrote Our Node.js API in Java.
+Performance Increased 10x - <a href="https://devrimozcay.medium.com/i-rewrote-our-node-js-api-in-java-performance-increased-10x-b5cd3276502a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vijay Khot`**
+✍️ **posted by `Devrim Ozcay `**

-<blockquote>A definitive guide to handling duplicate requests, race conditions, and distributed locks in your API.
+<blockquote>The rewrite nobody wanted became the migration everyone needed.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node_modules was a mistake, why Deno needed to exist - <a href="https://medium.com/@tendanifallain/node-modules-was-a-mistake-why-deno-needed-to-exist-7f6a153c3315?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why and how I vibed my own Typescript LINQ-inspired ORM for Node.js - <a href="https://medium.com/@bruno.laurinec/why-and-how-i-vibed-my-own-typescript-linq-inspired-orm-for-node-js-c9bcf1dc8013?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muthuphei Mukhunyeledzi`**
+✍️ **posted by `Bruno Laurinec`**

-<blockquote>Credit where it’s due: before I moved to Node, I had dealt with multiple package managers, but I never really paid attention to them.
-They…
+<blockquote>A journey from Entity Framework nostalgia to building a type-safe, LINQ-inspired ORM for PostgreSQL
 Continue reading on Medium »</blockquote>

 <h3>3.
-Implementing Distributed Rate Limiting with KafkaJS, Redis, and Node.js - <a href="https://shreyashupare.medium.com/implementing-distributed-rate-limiting-with-kafkajs-redis-and-node-js-c2054c2f9568?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Strategic Architecture Report: Modernizing Legacy Laravel Ecosystems - <a href="https://medium.com/@devancormick/strategic-architecture-report-modernizing-legacy-laravel-ecosystems-c82c33dc4886?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreyas Hupare`**
+✍️ **posted by `Devan Cormick`**

-<blockquote>A Practical Implementation Using KafkaJS, Redis, and Node.js
+<blockquote>Prepared By: Full Stack & AI Systems Specialist Target Audience: Technical Stakeholders & Project Owners
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js Adaptive Rate Control: Token Buckets Tuned by p95 Latency - <a href="https://medium.com/@2nick2patel2/node-js-adaptive-rate-control-token-buckets-tuned-by-p95-latency-1016a82a28f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building File-System Tools for AI Agents Using Node.js + MCP - <a href="https://noncodersuccess.medium.com/building-file-system-tools-for-ai-agents-using-node-js-mcp-263cf49f2efa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codastra`**
+✍️ **posted by `NonCoderSuccess`**

-<blockquote>Stop guessing “safe QPS.”
-Use a token bucket that listens to p95 latency and adjusts itself — so your Node.js services stay fast under…
+<blockquote>If you are building AI agents seriously, at some point you will hit a hard limit:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Using console.log!
-Why It’s “Illegal” for Node.js Production - <a href="https://javascript.plainenglish.io/stop-using-console-log-why-its-illegal-for-node-js-production-53c385390357?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Programmatically Fill a PDF Form with Raw JavaScript (The Easy Way) - <a href="https://medium.com/joyfill/how-to-programmatically-fill-a-pdf-form-with-raw-javascript-the-easy-way-21e03ed800a9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranggaaprillio`**
+✍️ **posted by `John Pagley`**

-<blockquote>Have you ever wondered why your Node.js app suddenly chokes under heavy traffic, even though your logic seems solid?
-The culprit might not…
+<blockquote>Programmatically filling PDF forms can be straightforward or tricky, depending on the setup.
+The challenge usually depends on whether you…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Joyfill »</blockquote>

 <h3>6.
+Your ETL Is Slow?
+7 Worker-Threads Patterns That Fly - <a href="https://medium.com/@npavfan2facts/your-etl-is-slow-7-worker-threads-patterns-that-fly-2e5f1dd2b77d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Quellin`**

+<blockquote>Practical Node.js worker_threads designs to squeeze CPU-heavy ETL into predictable, scalable pipelines — without turning your codebase…
+Continue reading on Medium »</blockquote>

+<h3>7.
+MongoDB vs PostgreSQL for Node.js: When to Choose Each - <a href="https://medium.com/@deval93/mongodb-vs-postgresql-for-node-js-when-to-choose-each-68acdbe0dbc0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Deval Kasundra`**

+<blockquote>The database decision that shapes your architecture — explained for beginners and intermediate developers
+Continue reading on Medium »</blockquote>

-Why Most Node.js APIs Are Insecure (And Devs Don’t Realize It) - <a href="https://javascript.plainenglish.io/why-most-node-js-apis-are-insecure-and-devs-dont-realize-it-24f182878ecb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Top 5 Node gRPC Fan-Out Patterns Without Fan-Fires - <a href="https://medium.com/@Praxen/top-5-node-grpc-fan-out-patterns-without-fan-fires-38290af673ee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atul Programmer`**
+✍️ **posted by `Praxen`**

-<blockquote>Insecure APIs aren’t written by careless developers — they’re written by confident ones following normal coding habits
+<blockquote>Safer ways to call many gRPC services from Node — without timeouts, thundering herds, or “why is prod on fire” incident rooms.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-SaaS Starter Kit vs SaaS Boilerplate: Which One Should You Choose? - <a href="https://medium.com/@semihtrn4/saas-starter-kit-vs-saas-boilerplate-which-one-should-you-choose-e1938186a954?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Full-Stack Apps in 2026: Architecture, Scale, and the Parts AI Won’t Do for You - <a href="https://medium.com/@shivangraikar/building-full-stack-apps-in-2026-architecture-scale-and-the-parts-ai-wont-do-for-you-cf60a3e28a65?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Semihtrn`**
+✍️ **posted by `Shivang Raikar`**

-<blockquote>If you’ve ever tried to build a SaaS product, you already know the hardest part isn’t coming up with an idea.
+<blockquote>Everyone can build an app today.
+Very few can design one that scales, survives, and stays understandable.
 Continue reading on Medium »</blockquote>

 <h3>2.
-HTML and SEO: The Bad Habits Most Web Developers Pick Up Too Early - <a href="https://medium.com/@kingdesign2014/html-and-seo-the-bad-habits-most-web-developers-pick-up-too-early-074d52fcfcb2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+"The 2026 Web Dev Internship Roadmap: How to Escape Tutorial Hell and Get Hired" - <a href="https://medium.com/@jyotiyadav110708/the-2026-web-dev-internship-roadmap-how-to-escape-tutorial-hell-and-get-hired-ca0534cbc97d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kingdesign`**
+✍️ **posted by `Dreamlife`**

-<blockquote>Modern web development moves fast.
+<blockquote>A step-by-step guide for students who are tired of watching videos and ready to start building real-world projects.
 Continue reading on Medium »</blockquote>

 <h3>3.
-JS Frameworks used to be fun.
-Now they’re just PHP… Probably, even worse. - <a href="https://medium.com/@malik_abd_elkader/back-to-the-future-how-the-php-migration-aura-is-creating-a-modern-js-maintenance-nightmare-af9b88f1ce4d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 7 Companies to Hire Indian Programmers: Pricing, Pros, and Ideal Use Cases - <a href="https://medium.com/predict/top-7-companies-to-hire-indian-programmers-pricing-pros-and-ideal-use-cases-509a681fbd65?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Malik Abdulkader`**
+✍️ **posted by `Megha Verma`**

-<blockquote>We are not here to repeat the “JS is becoming PHP” cliché.
-That’s surface-level.
-We are here to point out what became a daily routine…
+<blockquote>A few years ago, I sat on a late-night call with a tired CTO from a SaaS startup in Austin.
-Continue reading on Medium »</blockquote>
+Continue reading on Predict »</blockquote>

 <h3>4.
-Frameworkers, Attention!
-When “Bare” Code is the Real Luxury - <a href="https://stacklegend.medium.com/frameworkers-attention-when-bare-code-is-the-real-luxury-76764bd93374?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Next.js and React 19 Changed Everything for Frontend Developers - <a href="https://medium.com/@iamqitmeeer/why-next-js-and-react-19-changed-everything-for-frontend-developers-3c9c5f946755?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stacklegend`**
+✍️ **posted by `Muhammad Qitmeer`**

-<blockquote>By Zsolt Tövis — Chief Architect & Co-Founder at Stacklegend
+<blockquote>React 19 has arrived, and it changed how we build websites with Next.js.
+It is not just a small update with a few bug fixes.
+It is a total…
 Continue reading on Medium »</blockquote>

 <h3>5.
-What services does Techwebo provide in the digital marketing sector? - <a href="https://medium.com/@mybusiness.bb6/what-services-does-techwebo-provide-in-the-digital-marketing-sector-e9b9ced4956b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Techwebo `**

-<blockquote>Digital Marketing Services by Techwebo*
-Continue reading on Medium »</blockquote>

-<h3>6.
-5 Design Token Practices That Simplify Any Frontend Project - <a href="https://medium.com/@sachindilshan/5-design-token-practices-that-simplify-any-frontend-project-ff4246acd266?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Developer Toolkit for 2025: Stop Buying, Start Learning - <a href="https://blog.stackademic.com/the-developer-toolkit-for-2025-stop-buying-start-learning-149ed591f64d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Dilshan`**
+✍️ **posted by `Tech Brand`**

-<blockquote>Design tokens are a core part of modern frontend development.
-They help teams keep colors, spacing, typography, and themes consistent…
+<blockquote>How I wasted $2,847 on courses I never finished — and found everything I needed for free.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>